History of Cuba: Pre-Columbian (to 1500)

-Cuba's earliest known human inhabitants inhabitated the island in the 4th millennium BC.
+Cuba's earliest known human inhabitants inhabited the island in the 4th millennium BC.
 The oldest known Cuban archeological site, Levisa, dates from approximately 3100 BC.
 A wider distribution of sites date from after 2000 BC, most notably represented by the Cayo Redondo and Guayabo Blanco cultures of western Cuba.
-These neolithic cultures used ground stone and shell tools and ornaments, including the dagger-like gladiolitos, which are believed to have had a ceremonial role.
+These neolithic cultures used ground stone and shell tools and ornaments, including the dagger-like gladiolitos.
 The Cayo Redondo and Guayabo Blanco cultures lived a subsistence lifestyle based on fishing, hunting and collecting wild plants.

-Prior to Columbus' arrival, the indigenous Guanajatabey, who had inhabited Cuba for centuries, were driven to the far west of the island by the arrival of subsequent waves of migrants, including the Taíno and Ciboney.
+The indigenous Guanajatabey, who had inhabited Cuba for centuries, were driven to the far west of the island by the arrival of subsequent waves of migrants, including the Taíno and Ciboney.
 These people had migrated north along the Caribbean island chain.

-The Taíno and Siboney were part of a cultural group commonly called the Arawak, who inhabited parts of northeastern South America prior to the arrival of Europeans.
+The Taíno and Ciboney were part of a cultural group commonly called the Arawak, who inhabited parts of northeastern South America prior to the arrival of Europeans.
 Initially, they settled at the eastern end of Cuba, before expanding westward across the island.
 The Spanish Dominican clergyman and writer Bartolomé de las Casas estimated that the Taíno population of Cuba had reached 350,000 by the end of the 15th century.
 The Taíno cultivated the yuca root, harvested it and baked it to produce cassava bread.
 They also grew cotton and tobacco, and ate maize and sweet potatoes.
-According to History of the Indians, they had "everything they needed for living; they had many crops, well arranged".